ChahidAbderrazak/academic-website/content/project/ctims/index.md

 #slides: example
 ---

-In our research, We propose to combine image processing with machine learning fora automated smart industrial inspection software for CT images and 3D volumes.
+In our research, we propose to combine image processing with machine learning for an automated smart industrial inspection software for CT images and 3D volumes.
 {{< figure library="true" src="ctims-framework.jpeg" title="The CTIMS inspection framework." lightbox="true" >}}

 The designed software has three main modules: